 I love baking with some booze here and there – some of you might have noticed already.
-Using a creamy liquor like Baileys works always well cause it’s perfect in combination with chocolate… and I love to bake with chocolate ;) Both is great in cakes and cupcakes or as well in these Christmas cookies here.
-Not sure though if I should call them Christmas Cookies or just balls of joy with chocolate and baileys ;) My bf said they look like “dirty snowballs”… well, he is kind of right!
+Using a creamy liquor like Baileys always works well because it’s perfect in combination with chocolate… and I love to bake with chocolate.
+Both are great in cakes and cupcakes or as well as in these Christmas cookies here.
+Not sure though if I should call them Christmas Cookies or just balls of joy with chocolate and baileys.
+My bf said they look like »dirty snowballs«… well, he is kind of right!

 Along with the Chocolate Snowballs I got something special today.
 A little reindeer wanted to join.
-Guess it was looking forward to getting some Baileys… I hope he (let’s call him Rudi) is not regretting at some point coming to my kitchen ;P
+Guess it was looking forward to getting some Baileys… I hope he (let’s call him Rudi) is not regretting at some point coming to my kitchen.

 Just kidding.
-The reindeer is right now sold along with a bottle of Baileys on real.de* in a limited edition.
-You can use the reindeers as a nice Christmas decoration but the main idea behind them is to use them as a cup for the liquor… And here we are Rudi.
-Do you still want to join our little get together? ;) Well – I hope he won’t notice if somebody cuts of bites off the top and fills him up with ice and baileys.
-The package says to add some whipped cream on top, but I think that makes Rudi look a bit weird… as if his wig was snatched and put back on ;P
+The reindeer is right now sold along with a bottle of Baileys on real.de** in a limited edition.
+You can use the reindeer as a nice Christmas decoration but the main idea behind them is to use them as a cup for the liquor… And here we are Rudi.
+Do you still want to join our little get-together?
+Well – I hope he won’t notice if somebody cuts of bites off the top and fills him up with ice and baileys.
+The package says to add some whipped cream on top, but I think that makes Rudi look a bit weird… as if his wig was snatched and put back on.

 INGREDIENTS / ZUTATEN